daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 #### 3. Detect which part is your root zone.

-The full domain could be in one of the following formats:
+The full domain could be in either one of the following formats:
 1. `_acme-challenge.www.example.com`
 2. `_acme-challenge.example.com`
 3. `_acme-challenge.example.co.uk`
 4. `_acme-challenge.www.example.co.uk`
 5. `_acme-challenge.sub1.sub2.www.example.co.uk`
 6. `sub1.sub2.example.co.uk`
+7. `example.com`
+8. `example.co.uk`

 For most of the dns providers, you must determine which part is the domain root zone(example.com or example.co.uk), and which part is the subdomain(_acme-challenge or _acme-challenge.www)